silaev/mongodb-replica-set/README.md

         try (
             //create a PSA mongoDbReplicaSet and auto-close it afterwards final MongoDbReplicaSet mongoDbReplicaSet = MongoDbReplicaSet.builder()
-                //with the latest mongo:4.4.0 docker image
+                //with the latest mongo:4.4.3 docker image
                 .mongoDockerImageName("mongo:4.4.3")
+                //If true then use host.docker.internal of Docker,
+                //otherwise take dockerhost of Qoomon docker-host.
+                //Make sure that your OS host file includes one of them.
+                //All new Docker versions support the first variant.
+                .useHostDockerInternal(true)
                 //with 2 working nodes
                 .replicaSetNumber(2)
                 //with an arbiter node